dev-hmsk/noshgrab/README.md

 NoshGrab is a web application designed to provide a seamless experience for food ordering and management.
 Built with Flask and backed by a PostgreSQL database, it offers robust features and integrations to ensure a smooth user experience.

 # Prerequisites
-Python 3.x
+- Python 3.x
-Docker
+- Docker
-PostgreSQL
+- PostgreSQL
-AWS Credentials (for certain setup scripts)
+- AWS Credentials (for AWS EC2 Hosting)
-Vault (for secret management)
+- Vault (for secret management)

 # Installation & Setup
 Clone the Repository:

 git clone https://github.com/dev-hmsk/noshgrab.git
 cd noshgrab